-- 35. Original capital investment is an operator's investment to acquire lease rights, drill new wells, construct new surface facilities, and commence production of oil and gas.
-Capital investment that adds production capacity to an existing facility (such as the drilling and completion of a new production well) is also considered an original investment.
-Records of capital investment at the Site are not available and this Study estimates original capital investment for wells, lease equipment, and site improvements. - 36.
+- 36. Original capital investment is an operator's investment to acquire lease rights, drill new wells, construct new surface facilities, and start producing oil and gas.
+Capital investment that adds production capacity to an existing facility (such as drilling and completion of a new production well) is also considered an original investment.
+Records of capital investment at the Site are not available, and this Study estimates original capital investment for wells, lease equipment, and site improvements. - 37.
 The original capital investment is included in the income analysis in the appropriate year of the cash flow analysis, corresponding to when new facilities were completed.